SELECTED, PEER-REVIEWED PUBLICATIONS

 Powers CM, Pollard CD, Sigward SM.
 Effect of Prevention Programs on Performance.
 In: Hewett TE, Griffin LY, Mandelbaum BR, Schultz SJ eds.
 Understanding and Preventing Non-Contact ACL Injury.
 Champaign, IL: Human Kinetics, 2007.

-Dr. Pollard’s research is dedicated to improving the scientific understanding of lower extremity injuries, and advancing injury-prevention and rehabilitation programs based on this knowledge.
-Her research is primarily focused in two areas: 1) identifying potential mechanisms underlying the disproportionate incidence of anterior cruciate ligament (ACL) injuries in female athletes; and, 2) identifying biomechanical and early articular cartilage changes at the knee in individuals’ post-ACL reconstruction.
+Pollard founded the FORCE biomechanics lab in 2013.
+Her research is dedicated to improving the scientific understanding of lower extremity injuries, and advancing injury-prevention and rehabilitation programs based on this knowledge.
+Her research is primarily focused in two areas: identifying biomechanical changes at the knee in individuals’ post-ACL reconstruction, and examining the influence of varying types of running footwear on running biomechanics.